The Men of League Heritage

 Founded by Rugby League greats Jim Hall, Max Brown and Ron Coote AM, the concept for the Foundation came about when Ron expressed his concerns after seeing game legend Doug McRitchie dying alone in a New South Wales South Coast hospital.
 Together, the men identified a need to establish a Foundation which supports the tight-knit rugby league community.

-In the 11 years following its inception, MOL membership has continued to grow and has now passed 25,000 members.
+In the 11 years following its inception, membership has continued to grow and we now have members from around Australia as part of Men of League.
 The Foundation is sustained through its dedicated regional committees who run a number of fundraising events across the nation each year.

 Men of League Scholarship Scheme